 The oil and gas industry is reeling from impacts resulting from the outbreak of COVID-19 and a crash in oil prices.
 The US federal government has passed legislation to help businesses stay afloat during the pandemic, and in an interview with DC, Elizabeth Craddock, IADC VP of Policy and Government Affairs, outlines what this legislation is and how drillers can take advantage of it.

 Mrs Craddock, who advocates on behalf of IADC member companies before the US Congress and government agencies, also discusses why it is important for the government to help the oil and gas industry manage through this challenging economic environment.
-Use the QR code or link at right to listen to the interview.

 On 2 April, the US Department of Energy (DOE) announced a solicitation to immediately make 30 million barrels of the oil storage capacity of the Strategic Petroleum Reserve (SPR) available to US oil producers that are struggling with catastrophic financial losses due to the combined impacts of COVID-19 and the disruption of world oil markets.
 The SPR will be ready to receive up to 685,000 bbl/day.
 In addition to the initial 30 million barrels, the DOE has said it intends to make an additional 47 million barrels of storage capacity available.